Gene (band): The Go Hole and Sp!n

 Two singles, "Scratches (In the Sand)" and "Let's Pretend" were released in 1990 and 1991 respectively as an album had been recorded with Stephen Street as producer.

-Then, Sp!n were involved in a road accident.
-John Mason suffered a serious head injury and went into an 11-day coma.
-The day prior to the accident, Clark had offered his resignation in a letter to the rest of the band, due to his dissatisfaction with the way the band and its record label, Foundation, were guiding its course.
-"The final straw for me," stated Clark, "was calling the Spin album In Motion - a play on word-association which was so naff, that it beggared belief."
+Then, Sp!n were involved in a car accident.
+John Mason suffered a head injury and went into an 11-day coma.
+Walton was also hurt.
+The day prior to the accident, Clark had offered his resignation in a letter to the rest of the band, due to his dissatisfaction with the way that Walton, and their record label Foundation, were guiding its course.
+"The final straw for me," stated Clark, "was calling the Sp!n album In Motion - a play on word-association which was so naff, that it beggared belief."
 A further EP, titled Hot Blood, was released in late 1991.
-The music press ceased to portray the band as new and vibrant, instead substituting headlines of road crashes and injuries, necessitating an overhaul of the band.
+The music press ceased to portray the band as new and vibrant, instead substituting headlines of car crashes and injuries, necessitating an overhaul of the band.

-John Mason, disappointed with the music business and his ideals of The Clash, Crass and independence overlooked for the limited vision of those caught up in legal wrangling, went on to become a writer.
-Clark briefly recorded demos with Andrew "Snake" Newton, who had been the live sound engineer for Sp!n, than gave up music to become a primary school teacher.
+John Mason, disappointed with the music business, went on to become a writer.
+Clark briefly recorded demos with Andrew "Snake" Newton, who had been the live sound engineer for Sp!n, then gave up music to become a primary school teacher.
 Clark felt he was increasingly too old to become a rock star and decided to play and record only in his own bedroom and indeed returned to this after a hiatus of about ten years.

 Wanting to continue together in a band, Steve Mason and James recruited bass player Kevin Miles, who had a long association with the band.
-After seeing Watford-based Welshman Martin Rossiter cross the floor of a club, Mason approached him and they began to talk.
-Their meeting ended with Rossiter handing out his business card ("Martin Rossiter: Soothsayer to the Stars") and Mason asking Rossiter if he would like to audition with the band.
+After seeing Watford based Welshman Martin Rossiter cross the floor of a club, Mason approached him, and they began to talk.
+Their meeting ended with Rossiter handing out his business card and Mason asking Rossiter if he would like to audition with the band.
 Rossiter appeared on Sp!n's last demos as "Martin T. Falls" (a nod to the Mancunian band The Fall) shortly before the band decided to adopt the name Gene.